yuqi-liang-qiqi/SequenzoWebsite/docs/en/function-library/sequence-data.md

 | `custom_colors`                    | ✗        | list      | User-specified color list.
 Must match `states`.         |

 > **Note**
+>
+> 1. Instead of slicing arrays to indirectly construct the time list (e.g., `time=list(df.columns)[1:]`), we recommend explicitly specifying it (e.g., `time=[str(y) for y in range(1800, 2023)]`).
+This makes the intended time span unambiguous and prevents indexing errors.
+>

-> Here, *summaries* (the same “summaries” mentioned in the `start` parameter description) refers to the dataset overview produced after initializing `SequenceData`, typically printed via `describe()` (and related methods).
+> 2. Here, *summaries* (the same “summaries” mentioned in the `start` parameter description) refers to the dataset overview produced after initializing `SequenceData`, typically printed via `describe()` (and related methods).
 It includes state distributions, missing-value overview, sequence length, etc. See Examples below for concrete outputs.
 The `start` parameter sets the starting index shown in these summaries (e.g., start at 1 rather than 0).

 ## Key Features